What is NeuroAesthetics?

 This is an exciting approach to interior design that goes beyond the visual, exploring how beauty, nature, and thoughtful design impact our brains and bodies.
 Now we can prove where art meets biology, showing how our creative choices can lead to tangible health benefits.

 Thanks to advancements in brain scanning technology in the 1990s, researchers began to study humans real-time reactions to beauty.
 This is when neuroaesthetics started to document the physiological effects we experience when encountering something aesthetically pleasing.
-Have you ever been in a space that made you feel better?
-Scientists can now monitor brain activity, track hormone changes, measure heart health, and observe stress reduction in well-designed environments.

 We Spend 90% of Our Time Indoors